Adventure Time season 8: Production

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-seven episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
 Continuing a tradition that started with the fifth season episode "A Glitch is a Glitch", this season also features the work of guest animators.
 "Beyond the Grotto" features 7 minutes of animation courtesy of Alex and Lindsay Small-Butera, a husband and wife duo known for their web series Baman Piderman, and the episode "Horse and Ball" features animation courtesy of James Baxter.
 He had previously provided guest animation for the fifth-season episode "James Baxter the Horse".
 In both episodes, James Baxter the animator lends his voice to the equine character of the same name.

-Storyboard artists who worked on this season include: Tom Herpich, Steve Wolfhard, Jesse Moynihan, Laura Knetzger, Kris Mukai, Lyle Partridge, Graham Falk, Charmaine Verhagen, Sam Alden, Pendleton Ward, Seo Kim, Somvilay Xayaphone, Hanna K. Nyström, Ako Castuera, Aleks Sennwald, Polly Guo, Kent Osborne, and Adam Muto.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-seven episodes.)
 This was the final season to feature several long-serving storyboard artists and production crew members.
 Moynihan left the show after completing "Normal Man" to finish his web comic Forming.
 Finally, supervising director Andres Salaff left after this season to storyboard on Cartoon Network's series Uncle Grandpa.
 Conversely, the season also saw the return of former storyboard artist Ako Castuera (who returned to storyboard the episode "Broke His Crown" with Nyström before working as a storyboard revisionist, starting with "Two Swords"). and former storyboard artist and creative director Cole Sanchez (who took the position of one of the series' supervising directors starting with "Two Swords").